Next.js Master Class: Part 2 - Full-Stack Architecture and Deep Dive into Frameworks (Server Actions, Cache Revolution, Advanced Routing)

 • Redirect Exceptions: Those who want to understand the essence of NEXT_REDIRECT errors and safely rescue Server Actions from the try-catch trap.

-• Structural Isolation: Those who want to improve the app's fundamental structure by physically isolating failure zones using Parallel Routes (@) before considering cache options.
+• Structural Isolation: Those who want to improve the app's architecture by physically isolating failure zones using Parallel Routes (@) before considering cache options.

 🎓 After completing the course

-• Engineering Analysis: You will be able to logically analyze and "surgically" fix cache hit rates and waterfall issues based on network X-rays to explain "why my app is slow."
+• Engineering Analysis: You can logically analyze and perform surgery on cache hit rates and waterfall phenomena based on a network X-ray to explain "why my app is slow."

 • Data Pipeline: Build a flawless data synchronization system where the frontend and backend move as one through Server Actions and useActionState.